SISCHM/KGChat/README.md

 ### Installing the dependencies

 #### Error: Cannot Import Name 'triu' from 'scipy.linalg'

-This issue is related to the version of SciPy.
+This issue is related to the version of SciPy ( the scipy.linalg functions tri, triu & tril are deprecated and will be removed in SciPy 1.13).
 To solve it:

 1. Uninstall the current version of SciPy :
     ```sh